dfinity/motoko/design/ActorClassConfiguration.md

    This approach seems too much of hack.

-3. Extend actor class definition to introduce a second value, with a derived name `Configure<class-name>`.
-This would be a curried constructor that take the explicit installation arguments and returns a specialzed constructor (with the usual signature) for instances of that class.
+3. Extend actor class definition to introduce a second value, with a derived name `Configure<class-name>` (please suggest a better prefix or suffix).
+This would be a curried constructor that takes the explicit installation arguments and returns a specialized constructor (with the usual signature) for instances of that class.
-   Naive users (and simple examples) would continue to use the default class constructor;
-   advanced users could resort to the `Configure<class-name>` constructor when necessary.
+   Naive users (and simple examples) would continue to use the default class constructor; advanced users could resort to the `Configure<class-name>` constructor when necessary.

    For example, the declaration: